 - Now, click the Start button on Odin to start installation which might take a while for firmware to install.

 - Once you get a PASS! message on Odin, your device will restart.
-It’s the green signal that indicates successful installation.
+It’s the green signal that indicates a successful installation.
 In case you get Fail! message, make sure you have gone through the preparations carefully